jchan172/raspberrypi-vpn/README.md

 		cd /etc/openvpn/easy-rsa/keys
 		openssl rsa -in jack.key -des3 -out jack.3des.key

-		# when it asks "Enter pass phrase for jack.key", just enter the one used before
+	When it asks "Enter pass phrase for jack.key", just enter the one used before

 13. Generate Diffie-Hellman key exchange.
 This is the central code that makes your VPN server tick, an exchange that lets two entities with no prior knowledge of one another share secret keys over a public server.
 Like RSA, it’s one of the earliest cryptosystems out there.